RunningBrute/8051-simulator/README.md

 ## ℹ️ About

-This project is a learning-oriented 8051 emulator written in modern C++23, leveraging modules to represent each hardware block (CPU, Memory, IO).
+This project is a learning-oriented Intel 8051 emulator written in modern C++23.
-The ultimate goal is to create a real, byte-accurate simulation of the original Intel 8051.
+It uses C++ modules to model individual hardware blocks such as the CPU core and memory, focusing on instruction decoding, state transitions and deterministic execution.

+The scope is intentionally limited to the CPU core to keep the architecture explicit and easy to reason about, making the project suitable for exploring system-level design trade-offs in CPU emulation.

 ## 🧑‍💻 Author